mferri17/dct-image-compression/README.md

 > heroku local web -f Procfile.windows
 ```

 Your app should now be running on [localhost:9999](http://localhost:9999/).
+Using the Web App, you a `media` folder should appear in the project root, that is where uploaded images are saved.

 ### Deploying to Heroku